My Claim Was Denied, Now What?

 Keep a Record

-If you still disagree with the reasons for your denial, fill out the VA Form 9 and submit it along with additional evidence of why you feel you should be approved.
-While evidence can mean the difference between a denied claim and an approved one, the additional time necessary to review the newly introduced proof can add to the time it takes to ultimately receive any benefits.
+If you still disagree with the reasons for your denial, fill out the VA Form 9 and submit it along with additional evidence of why you should be approved.
+While evidence can mean the difference between a denied claim and an approved one, the additional time necessary to review the newly introduced proof can add to the time it takes to receive any benefits ultimately.
 That’s why it’s a good idea to submit as much evidence as possible from the very beginning of the process.
-Of course, should your condition worsen, it makes sense to include details of the progression in appeals paperwork.
+Of course, should your condition worsen, including details of the progression in appeals paperwork makes sense.

 Should the appeals staff still deny your claim, you can bring your argument up the chain of command to the Board of Veterans’ Appeals, or BVA.
 About a quarter of such claims are required to go before a Veterans’ Law judge for a formal hearing.
 In such cases, you may want to enlist the help of a lawyer for veterans.
 At the formal hearing, the judge will review the evidence and make a decision to uphold or reverse the denied claim.